Convex-Dev/design/docs/cad/014_cns/README.md

 ### Static compilation

-It is reasonable to statically compile resolved CNS addresses so that future uses do not actually perform CNS lookups (which could be a relatively expensive operation).
+It is reasonable to statically compile resolved CNS addresses so that future uses do not actually perform CNS lookups (which can be a relatively expensive operation).
 This can be done by compile time resolution as follows:

 ```clojure
 (defn my-function [x]